Ferlab-Ste-Justine/ferio/Workflow.md

 # Workflow

-## Boot
+## Startup

 When a ferio boot, if a minio service file is absent:
-- Get the binary release info + download the binary
+- Get the binary release info
 - Get the server pools info
+- Download the minio binary
 - Generate the minio service file
 - Check if there is a server pools synchronization in progress and if so, synchronize on server pools change + start minio
 - Check if there is a binary update in progress and if so, synchronize on binary update + start minio